fasihu1996/journal/README.md

 ### Fully manual setup

-1. After closing the repo, run `npm run install` to install the required packages.
+1. Run `npm run install` in the project directory to install the required packages.
-2. Run the command `echo 'DATABASE_URL="file:./dev.db"' > .env.local` to create a local environment file, which points the project to the database location.
+2. Run the command `echo 'DATABASE_URL=file:./dev.db' > .env.local` to create a local environment file, which points the project to the database location.
 The database file itself will be created later automatically.
 3. Run `npx drizzle-kit generate` to create the database migrations based on the drizzle schema.
 4. Run `npx drizzle-kit migrate` to perform the migrations on the dev.db database file.
 5. Run `npm run dev` to start the development server.